Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "position": which row to apply a background color.\n Refer to the [position](#position-properties) properties that are available.
   - @c "background": the background color of the row.
+  - @c "stops": an array of which columns to skip over when changing the row's color.\n This is an array of @c "position" items.
 - @c "rows-content-align": an array of commands to align the content inside of the cells across a row.
   - @c "position": which row to change the content alignment in.\n Refer to the [position](#position-properties) properties that are available.